Éric Lombard

-Éric Roger Pierre Lombard (/fr/; born 16 May 1958) is a French businessman and politician who has served as Minister of Economics and Finance in the government of Prime Minister François Bayrou since 2024.
+Éric Roger Pierre Lombard (/fr/; born 16 May 1958) is a French businessman and politician who served as Minister of Economics and Finance in the government of Prime Minister François Bayrou from 2024 to 2025.
 From 2017 to 2024, he served as CEO of the Caisse des dépôts et consignations.

 Family and education

 Éric Lombard is the son of Alfred Lombard, who is a senior executive in Nouvelles Galeries, and Annie Lévy, who is a graphologist and daughter of Pierre Lévy (industrialist), an industrialist who founded the Devanlay group in Troyes.

 From 2004 to 2007, he was the CEO of the Art et Biens holding company, managing the family assets.
 His grandparents, Pierre and Denise Lévy, had collected more than 4,000 works of art, 2,000 of which were bequeathed in 1976 to Troyes, where, in 1982, the Musée d'art moderne de Troyes has opened.

 Lombard is married to a visual artist, Françoise Carré, and has three children.

 Lombard graduated from HEC Paris in 1981.